bluerange-io/bluerange-mosquitto/auth/README.md

 ## Broker Status
 The special mosquitto topics starting with `$SYS`containing the broker status will be handled by the auth-plugin as exclusiv for superusers.

+## Blacklist
+The auth plugin blacklists user/password pairs for 10 seconds if the backend rejects the user.
+This is done to decrease the load on the backend in cases where users have old passwords and constantly try to connect.

+## User hash table
+Users are stored in a hash table.
+The amount of buckets in that table is constant for a compilation but can be changed by changing the AMOUNT_OF_HASH_BUCKETS define.
+Each bucket has a linked list of all users that have the same hash value.
+The hash is generated with djb2 (by Dan Bernstein), based on the username.

 ## Configuration

 The auth plugin accepts the following arguments as configuration: